Juan María Nin

-Juan María Nin Génova (born 1953 in Barcelona, Spain) is a Spanish lawyer and economist who has served as president of the Círculo de Empresarios since 2024.
+Juan María Nin Génova (born 1953) is a Spanish lawyer and economist who has served as president of the Círculo de Empresarios since 2024.
 After an early commission as a lieutenant in the Spanish Marine Infantry, he went on to hold senior positions in Spain’s public administration and in the finance and energy sectors.
 He has also held various directorial roles at the University of Deusto, ESADE, and the Deusto Business School.

 Early life and education

 Nin was born in 1953 in Barcelona.

 He earned a degree in Law and Economics from the University of Deusto and later completed a master's degree in Law and Politics at the London School of Economics.

 Career

 Juan María Nin's professional career has focused on the banking sector.
 He was formerly involved in bank and savings bank mergers in Spain and held management positions in Spanish listed companies.
 His executive roles include: